Homoneura houghii

 Taxonomic note

-The epithet 'houghii' honors an individual, likely a or colleague of Coquillett, though the specific etymology is not documented in readily available sources.
+The epithet 'houghii' honors an individual, likely a collector or colleague of Coquillett, though the specific etymology is not documented in readily available sources.

 Observation context